Markbnj/venv2docker/README.md

 ## Installation

-Just grab the repository and either run the script right in the bin directory or put it on the path.
+Either grab the latest release archive from the links at the top, or clone the repository to get latest.
+You can either run the script right in the bin directory or put it on the path.
 The script is standalone and you can copy it anywhere you like.

 ## Use